chowiekomba/VarietyOfTotems/README.md

 ### 🐦‍⬛ Black Totem
 Just note that the black totem's kill radius is 20x20x20 so if you're right below a cave, those entities could die as well.
+### 👷Versions
+Any older version of the mod is not maintained by me.
+Any and all bugs/features will be added in newer Minecraft versions.
 ### 📜 Dependencies
 **The fabric api is required.**<br>
 McQoy is an optional dependency that allows you to edit the config via a Gui (only for the client/single player).<br>